How to Become a Utilization Review Nurse

 Almost all utilization review nurses are certified as registered nurses (RNs), and most hold a Bachelor of Science in Nursing (BSN).
 Many colleges and universities offer four-year training programs to prepare candidates for RN licensure.
 Few of these programs provide specific training in utilization review, although some nursing theory courses cover the basics.

-In most cases, utilization review nurses are licensed as RNs by the state in which they practice.
-This requires a degree from a state-approved training program and passage of the NCLEX exam.
+In most cases, UR nurses are licensed as RNs by the state in which they practice.
+This requires a degree from a state-approved program and passage of the NCLEX exam.
 RNs must engage in continuing education throughout their careers in order to maintain their credentials.

 Registered nurses may pursue voluntary certification in this specialty through the American Board of Quality Assurance and Utilization Review Physicians.
 Candidates must meet educational requirements and pass a knowledge exam.